 William Savage and his wife Harriet Eisnaugle, married and raised their family with much of my Irish ancestors in the Ohio valley before the family moved to Wisconsin.

-Somehow, knowing all of this means a little more on this St. Patrick’s Day.
+Knowing all of this means a little more on this St. Patrick’s Day.
 ‘Tis a good day to do a little family history!